What is “non-investigative” reporting?

-For more detailed information on this topic, please see the model policy materials for law enforcement agencies on Evidence Retention and Disposition and/or Removal.
+For more detailed information on this topic, please see the model policy materials for law enforcement agencies on Evidence Retention, Disposition, and Removal.

 Should evidence collected in connection with an anonymous or non-investigative report be sent to a forensic laboratory for testing?

 One question that is often asked is whether evidence should be submitted for testing, if the victim has chosen an alternative reporting option (like anonymous or non-investigative reporting).
 This question typically pertains to the evidence collected during a medical forensic examination, but it could apply to any other type of evidence provided in connection with an alternative report.
 In most cases, the answer is no, because the victim has not consented to this.

 The US Department of Justice, Office on Violence Against Women (OVW) has clearly stated that the evidence from a medical forensic exam should not be submitted to the laboratory for testing if it is associated with a non-investigative report of sexual assault:

 Submitting non-investigative SAKs [sexual assault kits] to a forensic laboratory for testing, absent consent for the victim, should not be a standard operating procedure for a law enforcement agency (Sexual Assault Kit Testing Initiatives and Non-Investigative Kits, p.
 4).